franklincm/pasc/README.md

                                 | ε
 # 11/4/2019
 I've gotten project 1 further along.
 IDRES, WS, CATCHALL, INT, and RELOPS machines are working.
-Still need to get REAL, LONGREAL written and I need to change my Token struct to make use of the UNION construct for storing ints OR pointers as attributes.
+Still need to get REAL written and I need to change my Token struct to make use of the UNION construct for storing ints OR pointers as attributes.